nce3xin/smart-wall/README.md

 ## Usage
 * Put all.csv file into data/directory.
+* Run `$ cd imgs; mkdir imgs`.
 * Run `$ python data_preprocessing.py` to get X.npy and y.npy under ./data/npy/directory.
 * Run `$ python train.py | tee ./log.txt` to start training.
 Tee will redirect training info to both screen and ./log.txt file.

 ## Images
-- Figures for training visualization is under ./imgs/ directory.
+- Figures for training visualization is under ./imgs/imgs directory.

 ## Tools
 There are some useful scripts in tools directory.